 · 1822 A number of Meherrin in Hertford County signed their names (demonstrating literacy) on a petition to the North Carolina government complaining that slaves were now able to testify against Free Persons of Color (Indians, Mulattos, and free Africans).

 · 1822 The Virginia Racial Code was passed and later the Indian Removal Act virtually eliminated Indians from the official records.
 “Unlike the extensive records to be found in the Five Civilized Tribes, there was a deliberate effort of the United States to eliminate other tribes by officially eliminating them from the federal census.”
 (DeMarce, Virginia Easley The National Genealogical Society Quarterly.
 March 1992).

-· 1851 Pleasant Plains Church was founded by members of the Bizzell, Boon, Brown, Collins, Flood, Hall, Hunter, Lewis, Manley, Reid, Reynolds, and Weaver, (etc.) families.
+· 1851 Pleasant Plains Church was founded by members of the Bizzell, Boon, Brown, Collins, Flood, Hall, Hunter, Lewis, Manley, Melton, Reid, Reynolds, Simmons, and Weaver, (etc.) families.
 Many of their descendants attend the church today and are enrolled Meherrins.

 · 1885 North Carolina passed a constitutional amendment prohibiting Indians (and Blacks) from "voting, serving on juries, testifying against whites, bearing arms, and learning to read and write".
 For these reasons, among others the Indian tried everything possible to hide their true identity, and pass as another race, including black, white, or mulatto.
 (Theda Perdue.
 Native Carolinian's: The Indians of North Carolina.
 Division of Archives and History- Raleigh.
 1985)